-Džino.7 It contains two interesting examples of just how archaeology can contribute to nation-building.
-The first example concerns the Austrian-Hungarian occupation of Bosnia-Herzegovina in 1908, when the imperial government in Vienna was suddenly faced with the task of forging a local identity.
-On one hand, this identity had to be palatable and common to all inhabitants of the province (Orthodox Serbs, Catholic Croats and Muslims, the latter later called Bosniaks) while, on the other hand, it had to provide an alternative to the attempts of both Serbs in Serbia and Croats in Croatia to draw Bosnians on the side of their respective nationalisms.
-The new identity was to be Bogomil and to it were linked the medieval monuments known at stećci, which became overnight a sort of "national" symbol of Bosnia.8 Under Austrian-Hungarian occupation, archaeology witnessed an extraordinary development, but not a single church was excavated.
-When a male burial with rich grave goods was found underneath a stećak in Arnautovići (near Visoko, north of Sarajevo) during Carl Patsch's excavation of 1908, the discovery was initially and deliberately ignored, in spite of growing speculations regarding the identity of the man buried there-no other than King Trvtko I (1377-1391).
-The reason for this bizarre attitude, Džino explains, was that the grave has been found next to a church, which directly contradicted the interpretation of the stećak as Bogomil.
-Instead of being dated, as it should have, to the 14th century, the church in Arnautovići was quickly labeled early Byzantine and dated to the 5th or 6th century.
+Volume 27 (2012) of the Archaeological Review from Cambridge, edited by Russell O'Ríagaín and Cătălin Nicolae Popa, is entirely dedicated to the relation between archaeology and the construction (or deconstruction) of national and supranational polities.
+One of the studies in this volume was written by an Australian historian of Bosnian-Croat origin, Danijel Džino.
+It contains two interesting examples of how archaeology can contribute to nation-building.
+The first example concerns the Austro-Hungarian occupation of Bosnia-Herzegovina in 1908, when the imperial government in Vienna was suddenly faced with the task of forging a local identity.
+On the one hand, this identity had to be palatable and common to all inhabitants of the province (Orthodox Serbs, Catholic Croats and Muslims, the latter later called Bosniaks) while, on the other hand, it had to provide an alternative to the attempts of both Serbs in Serbia and Croats in Croatia to draw Bosnians on the side of their respective nationalisms.
+The new identity was to be Bogomil, and to it were linked the medieval monuments known at stećci, which became a sort of "national" symbol of Bosnia overnight.8 Under Austro-Hungarian occupation, archaeology witnessed an extraordinary development; however, not a single church was excavated.
+When a male burial with rich grave goods was found underneath a stećak in Arnautovići (near Visoko, north of Sarajevo) during Carl Patsch's excavation of 1908, the discovery was initially deliberately ignored, in spite of growing speculation regarding the identity of the man buried there - who turned out to be none other than King Trvtko I (1377-1391).
+The reason for this bizarre attitude, Džino explains, was that the grave was found next to a church, which directly contradicted the interpretation of the stećak as Bogomil.
+Instead of being dated, as it should have, to the fourteenth century, the church in Arnautovići was quickly labelled early Byzantine and dated to the fifth or sixth century.